 There will be 8 multi-purpose massage/treatment rooms and 2 multi-purpose medical offices in the East wing of this village.
-All of these rooms will feature large sliding-glass doors providing natural light and beautiful views of the North or South landscaping.
-The North and South landscaping by these areas is also designed for use as massage space, meeting space, or other wellness activities and classes like Tai Chi, Qi Gong, Yoga, etc. Large indoor classrooms for these activities are available just down the hall (along with the public restrooms).
-Rooftop space is also available and easily accessible directly above for these activities.
-Like the Dining Hall and Labyrinth, the classrooms, outdoor, and rooftop spaces are designed to collectively host hundreds when desired.
+Each room will feature large sliding-glass doors providing natural light and beautiful views of either the North or South landscaping.
+The North and South landscaping by these areas is also designed for use as massage space, meeting space, or other wellness activities.
+Wellness and educational classroom spaces are also located just down the hall for maximum convenience and accessibility for related events or classes.

 Here is a concept render of one of the multi-purpose medical offices featuring open floor plans, ample natural light, and desks large enough for two people plus patients.

 The Earth Block Village is designed with a variety of indoor recreation and social spaces capable of hosting 100s of people.
 These areas include:

 The Earth Block Village Entrance Hall has been designed as a large and open space for reading, study, and relaxation.
 It can also be used for large events or as an extended dining hall.

 The Game Room and Events Space will function daily as a social and recreation space for residents and visitors.
 It will also be available by reservation for events like weddings, birthdays, etc. It features sweeping views of the entire North landscaping area and Meditation Labyrinth and Concert/Class Amphitheater, easy access to the Kitchen and Dining Hall, and an adjacent chair storage room that can also be used for larger events.
 It is also adjacent to the main Meeting/Public Events space and can be used if needed as an additional room for events being held there.